AFNY Logo

 by John Silber; Quantuck Lane Press, $27.50, 128 pp.

-Silber examines "starchitects" and the absurdist, often dysfunctional buildings they have made, both here and abroad.
+Modern cities have been disfigured by new eyesore buildings.
+Silber here examines "starchitects" and the absurdist, often dysfunctional buildings they have made, both here and abroad.
 Silber writes from his 25-years experience as (the often controversial) president of Boston University, during which time he oversaw a building program of over 13 million square feet.
-Here in NYC we have NY Times architecture critic Nicholai Ouroussoff, who frequently cheerleads the monstrously oversized eyesores going up all over the city despite community opposition.
+Here in NYC we have NY Times architecture critic Nicholai Ouroussoff, who routinely sneers at historical preservationists even as he cheerleads the monstrously oversized eyesores going up all over the city despite community opposition.

 by Larry Stelter, 2nd edition, $19.95, 132pp, paperback.